Athlon Binoculars ; Are They The Titans Of The Optics World?

 While the manufacturer has a wide assortment of optics, today I want to focus on their range of binoculars.
 In total Athlon has six range of binoculars on the market.
 All of which are offered at different prices and sizes.
 But what is unique about the company is that none of its binocular models costs over $1000.
 Unfortunately to this date, they don’t have rangefinder binoculars combo and night vision binoculars on their arsenal.

 The most expensive of all Athlon binoculars is the Cronus line of binoculars, which cost between $500 and $99.
 As with many other manufacturers Athlon also has a decent selection of entry level binoculars under 100 USD.
-The cheapest is the Neos that cost between $99 and $109 which fall in the binoculars under 200 dollars segment, depending on the size and magnification.

 The six different binocular models offered by Athlon are;